varunkm11/AI-Chatbot/README.md

-# AI Chatbot with Real-Time Capabilities
+# Roseew - AI Assistant with Real-Time Capabilities

-A modern AI chatbot built with Python Flask and OpenRouter API, featuring a beautiful ChatGPT-like interface with real-time data capabilities.
+A modern AI chatbot named Roseew, built with Python Flask and OpenRouter API, featuring a beautiful ChatGPT-like interface with real-time data capabilities.
 The application is ready for Heroku deployment.

 ## Features